CGGOxford/Opossum/README.md

     python Opossum.py --help

 You should adjust the input parameters according to which mapper has been used for aligning the reads in the input BAM file.
+The appropriate values for *MinFlankStart* and *MinFlankEnd* can be determined with the help of **compute_mismatch_rates.py** and **plot_mismatch_rates.py**, which are provided alongside the Opossum code.